Miningflo/SGP4/README.md

 ## To Do:
 - [ ] Implement SGP4
-- [x] Spending some time with the ReadMe
+- [x] Give the ReadMe some love :heart:
+- [ ] Update TLE file parser

 ## Usage:
 ### Include as following: